LTL or Truckload -- Which Mode to Use?

 When to Choose Less-Than-Truckload (LTL)

 LTL, as its name implies, is the shipping method best suited for orders that require less space than an entire truck.
-And, most LTL shipments will typically weigh between about 100 and 10,000 lbs.
-That’s a big range, but considering that a full-size trailer can accommodate around 45,000 pounds, LTL is economical for these types of shipments.
+Most LTL shipments typically weigh between about 100 and 10,000 lbs.
+That’s a wide range but considering that a full-size trailer can accommodate around 45,000 pounds, LTL is economical for these types of shipments.
 The cost advantage comes from the shipper only paying for the weight and space used on the truck.

-LTL carriers often provide higher-touch delivery services, so oversized or oddly shaped items, or shipments requiring extra handling at the destination are often best suited for LTL.
-Truckload carriers are not equipped for special delivery requirements like a lift-gate or limited access as well as LTL carriers can be.
+LTL carriers often provide higher-touch delivery services – oversized or oddly shaped items – or shipments requiring extra handling at the destination.
+Truckload services are typically not as equipped for special delivery requirements, like a lift-gate or limited access, as well as LTL services can be.

 At the same time, there are costs associated with LTL shipping that do not exist with truckload.
 Before sending any shipments with an LTL carrier, be sure to understand the accessorial fees that might be associated with your shipment (residential delivery or pick up, lift gate requirements, limited access, etc.).
-And, depending on the dimensional weight (DIM) of a shipment, there might be additional charges.
+Additionally, depending on the dimensional weight (DIM) of a shipment, there might be additional charges.
 Because LTL has multiple touch points and handling, there is more opportunity for service delays.
-This increases your chance for claims and you must ensure your packaging is accurate.
 Consider expedited or a dedicated truck if timing is urgent.

 When Truckload (TL) is the Best Choice

-Full TL offers a more predictable price (usually a fixed or per mile rate) compared to more complex LTL rates made up of a tariff and other harder to calculate factors.
-The service TL carriers provide is more rigid since, due to equipment size, there are constraints for where 48’ and 53’ trailers can unload.
+Full Truckload offers a more predictable price (usually a fixed or per mile rate) compared to more complex LTL rates made up of a tariff and other harder to calculate factors.
+The service Truckload carriers provide is more rigid, since due to equipment size, there are constraints for where 48’ and 53’ trailers can unload.

-Compared to LTL, Truckload’s one-pick up and one-drop off reduces the opportunity for damage due to no additional handling points.
+Compared to LTL, Truckload’s one-pick up and one-drop off reduces the opportunity for damage due to fewer additional handling points.
 On-time service is typically higher than LTL as well, making predictability more accurate.

-As you can see, LTL and Truckload both have benefits that are best suited for specific situations.
-The hard part for shippers is figuring out the cases in which cost and service need to be balanced.
-There is a point when the LTL cost of a shipment will be higher than the cost to pay for a whole truck.
-And, there is no standard rule or equation because every company’s rates, product mix (freight class), and service requirements are different.
+LTL and Truckload both have benefits that are best suited for specific situations.
+The hard part for shippers is figuring out the cases in which cost and service needs to be balanced.
+There is a point when the LTL cost of a shipment will be higher than the cost to pay for a whole truck, and there is no standard rule or equation because every company’s rates, freight class, and service requirements are different.

 It is important for companies to not make assumptions about which mode is best from a cost or service standpoint.
 This is where the value of transportation partners comes in.
-Using an online portal, like EchoShip, can provide visibility into precise rates and transit times and is the best approach for shippers to know the right mode is selected for every shipment and that costs are optimized.
+Using an online portal, like EchoShip, can provide visibility into precise rates and transit times and is the best approach for shippers to know the right mode is selected for every shipment.

 As a leading 3PL, our team at Echo uses a unique combination of industry expertise, best-in-class technology, and award-winning customer service to simplify transportation management for our clients.
 Our logistics experts are here to help you select the best mode for your shipments.
 We evaluate your transportation needs, discover efficiencies, and deliver the transportation solutions that are best for your business.

-Echo services all modes of transportation, including truckload, partial truckload, less than truckload (LTL), intermodal, and expedited.
+Echo services all modes of transportation, including Truckload, LTL, Partial Truckload, Intermodal, and Expedited.